Saka: Historiography

 Persians referred to all northern nomads as Sakas.
 Herodotus (IV.64) describes them as Scythians, although they figure under a different name:

 Strabo

 In the 1st century BC, the Greek-Roman geographer Strabo gave an extensive description of the peoples of the eastern steppe, whom he located in Central Asia beyond Bactria and Sogdiana.

 Strabo went on to list the names of the various tribes he believed to be "Scythian", and in so doing almost certainly conflated them with unrelated tribes of eastern Central Asia.
 These tribes included the Saka.

-(Strabo, Geography, 11.8.1; transl.
-1903 by H. C. Hamilton & W. Falconer.)

 Indian sources

 The Sakas receive numerous mentions in Indian texts, including the Purāṇas, the Manusmṛiti, the Rāmāyaṇa, the Mahābhārata, and the Mahābhāṣya of Patanjali.